 What we are about

 For the past fourteen years PAFF has worked with families across the lifespan.
 Since its inception in 1999, PAFF has supported kinship families (grandparents and other relatives raising grandchildren) and now works with some 75 families in four counties in southern Mississippi (Covington, Forrest, Jones, and Smith).
-Services have been supported by monies from The National Family Caregiver Support Program administered through Area Agency on Aging of the Southern Mississippi Planning and Development District.
+Services have been supported by monies from The National Family Caregiver Support Program administered through Area Agency on Aging of the Southern Mississippi Planning and Development District, United Way of Southeast Mississippi and private foundations.

 2001-present The Southern Mississippi Planning and Development District Area Agency on Aging has supported kinship caregivers age 55+ years living in Forrest, Jones, and Covington Counties.

-2009- 2013 PAFF has worked with the Foundation for the MidSouth, the Intergenerational Center of Temple University in a Communities for All Ages National initiative, the Coca Cola and Jarden Foundations to address obesity and diabetes and build healthier communities.
+2009- 2013 PAFF has worked with the Foundation for the MidSouth, the Intergenerational Center of Temple University in a Communities for All Ages National initiative, the Coca Cola and Jarden Foundations and United Way of Southeast Mississippi to address obesity and diabetes and build healthier communities.

 2006-08 A post-Katrina Hurricane Recovery Grant from the AARP Foundation and a Building Community Resilience Grant through the Foundation for the MidSouth addressed recovery issues for elderly and kinship families affected by the storm, which, in our area of Petal and Hattiesburg were at least 90% of our program participants.